(Page updated November 2020)

 HARDWARE & SOFTWARE?

-In some ways, the Christian idea that after death, our souls will become “perfect” has elements of truth but, having had experience of several people with dementia, I find myself wondering whether the soul is immune to that mental state, and whether hypnotic regression could assist dementia sufferers.
+In some ways, the Christian idea that after death, our souls will become “perfect” has elements of truth but, having had close contact with several people suffering dementia, I find myself wondering whether the soul is immune to that mental state, and whether hypnotic regression could assist dementia sufferers.
 Could it be that in the same way that blindness is part of the body, dementia is also separate from the soul?
 I hope so, otherwise there are a lot of demented souls out there.
+I have come to think of the brain merely as a modem or router that allows the soul to operate the physical body.

 Souls must consist of some form of energy, and some scientists claim to have measured the electromagnetic field leaving a body as the person dies.
 But how is that energy maintained?
 How does a soul go on functioning without sustenance?